stevengregory/xmen-angular-on-rails/README.md

-# X-Men
+# X-Men: Angular on Rails

-A simple app built on Angular 2 and Rails 5.
+A simple app built on Angular 2 and the Rails 5 API.

 ## Prerequisites